aksommerville/sevensauces/README.md

 - - That way, we have a max of 23 instead of 22 -- exactly the capacity we can render.
 - [ ] Review shop prices.
 I just made up numbers off the cuff, no logic behind them.
 - [ ] EOD: Show money earned (and move that into stew).
-- [x] Kitchen and shop: Create widgets for empty inventory slots.
-It's disconcerting when you have a lot of gaps.
-- [ ] Teleport shop in the village: 4 remote points but you have to reach them first.
+- [x] Teleport shop in the village: 4 remote points but you have to reach them first.
 Once all 4 opened, you get daily income from the shop.
+- - I think we don't need this -- the world is very small.
 - [ ] Door transitions
 - [ ] Assistance near home:
 - - Reveal the Daily Special.
 - - Tell composition of tonight's party.
 - - Recommend a recipe.
-- [ ] Beef up the bow a little.
+- [x] Beef up the bow a little.
 As is, the grapple is actually a much better hunting weapon.

 ## Notes re starting over